newvoll/ssmbak/README.md

 * When testing on aws instead of localstack, don't use same bucket as running lambda!
   * The lambda will be processing and backing up in addition to the tests.
   * Tests will set versioning on the bucket and manipulate/destroy pytest.test_path.

+# Addenda
+* `ssmbak-stack` creates two alarms for the process queue, in case you'd like to configure some actions.
+* Use a custom kms key for added security, which will require you to set up the infra.
+* Support for advanced ssm params has not been tested at all.